Since ancient times food has been used as medicine in many cultures. There was no separation between the two.

 - 1 cup brown rice

-- 2 tsp. ginseng root powder or 3-4 slices
+- 1 tbsp. ginseng root powder or 5-6 slices of dried root

 - 1 medium onion, peeled and sliced thin